Inboxen/Inboxen/README.md

 For example, `129-pin-inboxes` was the branch used for implementing the [pin inbox feature](https://github.com/Inboxen/Inboxen/issues/129)

-Finished branches are then merged into `master`.
+Finished branches are then merged into `main`.
 If there is someone available to review your branch, your branch should be reviewed and merged by them.
 Remember to add a note to CHANGELOG.md when merging!

 #### Hotfix branches

-Hotfixes should be branched from the latest deploy tag, and then be tagged themselves as a normal deployment before being merged back into `master`.
+Hotfixes should be branched from the latest deploy tag, and then be tagged themselves as a normal deployment before being merged back into `main`.

 ### Commit messages